course-details-portlet

 Learning outcome-Knowledge

-• Have a thorough and comprehensive knowledge of the hydraulic principles and methods in the design of water, wastewater and stormwater pipenetworks;
+• Have a thorough knowledge of the hydraulic principles and methods in the design of water, wastewater and stormwater pipenetworks;

 • Have a thorough knowledge on different tools and softwares used in the planning, design, modelling, simulation and rehabilitation of water, wastewater and stormwater pipe-networks;